Medicare Part A Simplified:

 When do I enroll in Medicare Part A?

 Most people enroll or are automatically enrolled in Medicare Part A when they turn 65.
 If you are already taking your social security benefits, you will be automatically enrolled in Part A. When automatically enrolled, you should receive your Medicare card in the mail 2-3 months before your 65th birthday.

 If you are not receiving or looking to receive Social Security income benefits or Railroad Retirement income benefits, then you will need to sign up for Part A at age 65 with Social Security.
 You can sign up right from the Social Security website.

-For skilled nursing facility stays, Medicare covers the first 20 days at no cost to you.
-After that, your daily copay in 2019 for days 21- 100 will be $176 / day, and all costs after day 100 of the benefit period. .
+For skilled nursing facility stays, Medicare covers the first 20 days of the benefit period at no cost to you.
+After that, your daily copay in 2020 for days 21- 100 will be $176 / day, and all costs after day 100 of the benefit period. .

 Still have questions or need assistance applying for your Medicare benefits?
 You are not alone, AHIC is here to help.
 If you would like someone to walk you through the process of applying for Medicare, shopping for a plan, then please click on the link below.
 Our services are at NO COST to you and we will be here to help you for the lifetime of your policy.